birkin/notes/content/posts/2008-02-09__moving_code_onto_network.md

 +++
-title = "Moving code onto the network" date = 2008-02-09 description = "Benefits of moving code from project-level classes and functions into a web-service." authors = []
+title = "moving code onto the network" date = 2008-02-09 description = "benefits of moving code from project-level classes and functions into a web-service" authors = []

 [taxonomies]